Clifford Assisted Optimal Pass Selection for Quantum Transpilation: Final Evaluations

-On average, OPTRAN achieves $86\%$ of the maximum achievable fidelity on IBMQ Toronto, going all the way upto $100\%$ for many benchmarks.
-OPTRAN-E-3 and OPTRAN-E-1 recover on average $79\%$ and $76\%$ of the maximum achievable fidelity for a $58.33\%$ and $69.44\%$ reduction in cost, respectively.
+Figure~\ref{fig:ibm_auckland_evaluations} shows the fidelities of the benchmarks for various evaluation modes on IBM Auckland relative to the \textit{Runtime} \textit{Best} policy.
+The runtime best or maximum fidelity of each circuit corresponds to the $100\%$ mark in the figures and the absolute values are represented are reported along with the benchmark name on the x-axis label.
+On average, \framework{} achieves $96.86\%$ of the maximum achievable fidelity on IBM Auckland and by up to $100\%$ for many benchmarks. \frameworkext{}-3 and \frameworkext-1 achieve on average $71.77\%$ and $61.52\%$ of the maximum achievable fidelity for a $58.33\%$ and $69.44\%$ reduction in overheads, respectively.